derejmi/Galaxy-Brain/README.md

 ## Process

+- Researched quiz apps to see popular themes and layouts
+- Mapped out initial ideas on Figma
 - Started first by defining the component hierachy of the app.
 - Once we established `<QuestionContainer/>` as the parent container component that would hold all of our quiz components we divided the labour of building these child components.
 - In cases where the component relied on data gathered by others, dummy data was used to start building the logic.